 - UCC discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is typically includes a person employed by UCC in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
+A school official is typically includes a person employed by UCC in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the Board of Education; or a student serving on an official committee, such as a disciplinary or grievance committee.
 A school official also may include a volunteer or contractor outside of UCC who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another school official in performing his or her tasks.
 A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the UCC.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the UCC to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office

 UCC defines certain information as Directory Information and this information may be released to a third party.
 Students may sign a Directory Information Hold Form which will prevent the release of this information.
 Students who sign the request will not be listed in news releases concerning honor rolls, or in commencement related publications.
 UCC defines Directory Information as:

 - Terms of enrollment

 - Participation in officially recognized activities and sports